Thomas Cochrane, 10th Earl of Dundonald: Political career

-Cochrane was popular with the public but was unable to get along with his colleagues in the House of Commons or within the government.
+Cochrane was popular with the public but was unable to get along with his colleagues in the Commons or within the government.
 He usually had little success in promoting his causes.
 An exception was his successful confrontation of a prize court in 1814.

 His conviction in the Great Stock Exchange Fraud of 1814 resulted in Parliament expelling him on 5 July 1814.
 However, his constituents in the seat of Westminster re-elected him at the resulting by-election on 16 July.
 He held this seat until 1818.
-In 1818, Cochrane's last speech in Parliament advocated parliamentary reform.
+In 1818 Cochrane's last speech in Parliament advocated parliamentary reform.

-In 1830, Cochrane initially expressed interest in running for Parliament but then declined.
+In 1830 Cochrane initially expressed interest in standing for Parliament but then declined.
 Lord Brougham's brother had decided to run for the seat, and Cochrane also thought that it would look bad for him to be publicly supporting a government from which he sought pardon for his fraud conviction.

-In 1831, his father died and Cochrane became the 10th Earl of Dundonald.
+In 1831 his father died and Cochrane became the 10th Earl of Dundonald.
 As such, he was no longer entitled to sit in the Commons.

-While serving as the Commander-in-Chief of the North America and West Indies Station, Cochrane became acquainted with geologist and physicist Abraham Gesner in Halifax.
+While serving as the Commander-in-Chief of the North America and West Indies Station, Cochrane became acquainted with the geologist and physicist Abraham Gesner in Halifax.
 The pair planned a commercial venture that would supply Halifax with lamp oil and mine bitumen deposits in Trinidad and Albert Country, New Brunswick.
-By 1850, Cochrane had purchased all the land surrounding Trinidad's pitch lake in support of the endeavour.
-Ultimately, the enterprise did not come into fruition, and Cochrane returned to England after his term of service expired in April 1851.
+By 1850 Cochrane had purchased all the land surrounding Trinidad's pitch lake in support of the endeavour.
+The enterprise ultimately did not come into fruition, and Cochrane returned to England after his term of service expired in April 1851.